DIAGNijmegen/pathology-whole-slide-learning/README.md

 There can be more splits in the configuration, which are then treated as different testing subsets and evaluated after training end.
 There can be also a column *category*  can be used to compute additional evaluation metrics for subsets of a split.

+The configuration may contain other columns.
+This allows to specify different targets while keeping the same data configuration.
+The (hot-encoded) target class columns are given via the class_names parameter separated by commas.
 #### Example:

     data_config=<data_config.csv>; preprocess_dir=<compressed out_dir>